Something Wild: When Plants Sprout...and What it Means

 The datasheet she carries around with her breaks the growing cycle into three primary phenophases: leafing, flowering and fruiting, which are in turn broken into finer developmental stages.
 "We look at the changes that occur through the seasons," says DeLuca.
 "With plants, how is the timing having an impact on when they are pollinated, and are the pollinators around at the time that they're going through that stage."

 Phenophases for the same species happen at different times around the state, says DeLuca depending on snow melt and elevation, which means what you see on your walk will vary with what others see in another part of the state.
 Even the recent high pressure system sitting on top of New England affected the timings of some of these phases.

-Though DeLuca has lived her near the reserve for nearly 25 years, this is only the sixth year she's been collecting phenological data for NH Audubon’s pilot program.
+Though DeLuca has lived her near the reserve for nearly 25 years, this is only the third year she's been collecting phenological data for NH Audubon’s pilot program.
 But she says this is a long term project.
-The differences between the start of spring 2012, and the start of spring 2013 are only significant when viewed against a back drop of a decade or two worth of data.
+The difference between the start of spring 2o12, and the start of spring 2013 are only significant when viewed against a back drop of a decade or two worth of data.
 She says "The idea of having a large database to look at, is to see what kind of changes are occurring in relation to climate change."
 It can inform resource managers how to change the way they manage resources.

 Other projects have already been collecting data for a number of years.
 Diane sights the ongoing monitoring of ocean temperatures.
 "Now they're seeing that the change in temperature of the oceans is having a major impact on when fish are spawning.
 And when fish spawn has a major impact on when seabirds can actually get food.